KBNLresearch/dbpedia-indexer/README.md

 # DBpedia index

 Collection of Python scripts to build a Solr index from a subset of the Dutch and English DBpedia dumps for use with our [entity linker] (https://github.com/jlonij/disambiguation).

-## Data

-The list of dumps used can be found in `dumps.txt`.
 The dumps were taken from the [2016-04 Downloads] (http://wiki.dbpedia.org/downloads-2016-04) dataset and loaded into a local Virtuoso triple store graph.

 ## Usage